-February, March, July, and August are considered the best months for divers, but the high season typically spans July to September and December to January.
+February, March, July, and August are considered the best months for diving in Zanzibar, but the high season typically spans July to September and December to January.

 For divers with specific interests, migration seasons with the highest concentration of certain marine animals, and the highest possibility of sightings are over the following periods: